Dynamical System of Scalar Field from 2-Dimension to 3-D and its Cosmological Implication: Cosmological Implications and Conclusion

-Eq.(\ref{eqs49}) holds for the different scalar field models mentioned in this paper and even all the non-coupled dark energy models which satisfy Eq.(\ref{eqs48}), so we can conclude that there are only three possible destinies(three types of critical points) for $\Omega_{de}$ to be in these models.
-The value of $\Omega_{de}$ will be determined by the stable properties of these three types of critical points, and the stable properties depend on different models and the value of parameters in different models.
-Two of them are the cases that $\Omega_{de}=0$ or $\Omega_{de}=1$ which are completely opposite destinies.
-These two solutions correspond to the universe completely dominated by the scalar field or by the barotropic fluid.
-The last destiny corresponds to the case of $\gamma_{de}=\gamma_b$, and the value of $\Omega_{de}$ will vary from different models and be determined by other equations in the dynamical system.
-Generally we can obtain $0\leq\Omega_{de}\leq1$ and so this solution is called the scaling solution.
-However, for the scaling solution, the equation of state of dark energy $w_{de}$ is the same as the equation of state of barotropic fluid $w_b$, so there is no accelerating expansion.
-Since the observation suggested that we are living in a accelerated expanding universe with $\Omega_{de}\sim0.7$, none of these three destinies correspond to the present universe we observed.
-If we try to construct a successful theoretical model which has a dynamical stable solution corresponding to present observational universe(namely a scaling attractor with $\Omega_{de}\sim 0.70$ and $\gamma_{de}\sim 0.1$ in agreement with observations) to solve or at least alleviate the cosmological coincidence problem without fine-tunings, we must consider the interaction between dark energy and other barotropic fluids(see \cite{25} for such model).
+We can conclude from Eq.(\ref{eqs47}) that there are only three possible destinies(three types of critical points) for $\Omega_{de}$ to be in these models, namely $\Omega_{de}=0$, $\Omega_{de}=1$ and the case $\gamma_{de}=\gamma_b$ where the value of $\Omega_{\phi}$ is determined by other equation in the dynamical system.
+The cases of $\Omega_{de}=0$ or $\Omega_{de}=1$ are completely opposite destinies, corresponding to the universe completely dominated only by the scalar field or by the barotropic fluid.
+Generally speaking, we can obtain $0<\Omega_{de}<1$ for the case of $\gamma_{de}=\gamma_b$.
+However, for this scaling solution, the equation of state of dark energy $w_{de}$ is the same as the equation of state of barotropic fluid $w_b$, so there is no accelerating expansion.
+Since the observation suggested that we are living in an accelerated expanding universe with $\Omega_{de}\sim0.7$, none of these three destinies correspond to the present universe we observed.
+This could be considered as a clue for the possibility of the interaction between dark energy and other barotropic fluids(see \cite{25} for such model) if we want to solve or at least alleviate the cosmological coincidence problem without fine-tunings.
 This result is valid for not only all the non- coupled dark energy models, but also for many modified gravity models as long as the energy density and the pressure of dark energy or effective dark energy satisfy the continuity equation Eq.(\ref{eqs48}).
+However, we should emphasize that our result is not new, there are many works on the study of interacting model of dark energy model\cite{add2, add3, add4, add5, add6}.